realtime-trains-lang/realtime-trains-py/README.md

 ## About this package

-**Realtime Trains Py** is a python package designed to allow you to access data directly from the Realtime Trains API, in a simple and user-friendly way.
+**realtime-trains-py** is a python package designed to allow you to access data directly from the Realtime Trains API, in a simple and user-friendly way.
 The package includes 5 different complexity modes that allow you to customise the data you want to see.

 This package can be used for anything railway related, whether you're a rail enthusiast or commuter, this package can be used for all your purposes.
 The package can be used in personal applications or for personal rail data access.